awsdocs/aws-kms-developer-guide/doc_source/key-store-concepts.md

 ## AWS KMS custom key store<a name="concept-custom-key-store"></a>

 A *key store* is a secure location for storing cryptographic keys\.
-The default key store in AWS KMS also supports methods for generating and managing the keys that its stores\.
-By default, the AWS KMS key that you create in AWS KMS are generated in and protected by hardware security modules \(HSMs\) that are [FIPS 140\-2 validated cryptographic modules](https://csrc.nist.gov/projects/cryptographic-module-validation-program/Certificate/3139)\.
+The default key store in AWS KMS also supports methods for generating and managing the keys that it stores\.
+By default, the AWS KMS key that you create in AWS KMS are generated in and protected by hardware security modules \(HSMs\) that are [FIPS 140\-2 validated cryptographic modules](https://csrc.nist.gov/projects/cryptographic-module-validation-program/certificate/4177)\.
 The KMS keys never leave the modules unencrypted\.

 However, if you require even more control of the HSMs, you can create a custom key store that is backed by [FIPS 140\-2 Level 3 HSMs](https://docs.aws.amazon.com/cloudhsm/latest/userguide/compliance.html) in an [AWS CloudHSM](https://docs.aws.amazon.com/cloudhsm/latest/userguide/) cluster that you own and manage\.